leanswift/leanswift.github.io/webapps/accounts-receivable/src/pages/AR User Manual 2.0.md

 ### Notifications

-All notification, warning and error messages will be displayed in a colored box just below the main selection area
+All notification, warning and error messages will be displayed in a colored box below.

 ## Application Pages